kaygup/RBXFPSUnlock/README.md

 # RBXFPSUnlock
 -Requires NodeJS

-Just a simple JS Script to go beyond Robloxs 240 FPS Limit.
+Just a simple JS Script that modifies Roblox ClientSettings to set a specific FPS Rate that can go beyond Robloxs 240 FPS Limit.